5monkeys/djedi-cms/djedi-react/README.md

 </Node>
 ```

 When rendered, it automatically makes a request to fetch the node content.
-To
-avoid excessive requests batching and caching are used.
+Batching and caching are used to avoid excessive requests.

 If the node already exists in the cache, it is immediately rendered.
 Otherwise,
 `setTimeout` is used to make a request in a couple of milliseconds (see
 [djedi.options.batchInterval](#batchinterval)).
 Requests for other nodes
 rendered during that time are batched together.
 In other words, nodes will be
-fetched at most once per `djedi.options.batchInterval` ms.
+fetched at most once per `djedi.options.batchInterval` milliseconds.

 #### Props